 I wear many different hats at Gannon University, including Department Chair, Instructor, Research Mentor, and Academic Advisor.
 I feel fortunate to get to know students in all of these capacities.
 I have developed a Careers in Psychology class, designed to help students discover the best way for them to use the Psychology major, and I am currently conducting outcome research on this course to see if I can make it even better.
-I enjoy teaching a seminar called Psychology and the Real World, where we read essays about how Psychology research tackles everyday problems and questions.
+I enjoy teaching a senior seminar called Psychology and the Real World, where we read essays about how Psychology research tackles everyday problems and questions.
+This course is available to students from any major.

 I have taken a roundabout path to get to Erie, beginning in a small town in Indiana where I grew up.
 I got my Bachelor's degree in Psychology from the University of Notre Dame, and then went on to earn my Ph.D. in Counseling Psychology from Iowa State University.
 After a one-year internship at the University of Utah Counseling Center in Salt Lake City, I accepted my first academic job at Louisiana Tech University in Ruston, LA.
 Four years later, in 2005, I joined the faculty at Gannon University.